osmirog/entropic_public/README.md

 This pipeline underpins the manuscript:

-> “Voxel-Wise Tumor Entropy Mapping and IMED-Clustering for Prognostic Stratification in Colorectal Liver Metastases”
+> “CT-Based Entropy Clustering Enhances Prognostic Stratification in Colorectal Liver Metastases”

 Please cite our study when using or adapting this code.